diegodorado/bingo/README.md

 This is a browser-based multiplayer Bingo game built with TypeScript and modern frontend tooling.
 It uses [Ably](https://ably.com) for real-time communication between players.

+> ⚠️ **Disclaimer**
+> This project was created for personal use and shared as-is.
+No special effort has been made (yet) to make the code easy to understand, well-documented, or suitable for general reuse.

 ## 🚀 Getting Started

 ### Prerequisites